FAQ

 Directions to Sundari’s YOGA SHALA & LOTUS HOUSE from Pahoa

 Take 130 toward Kalapana about 9.5 miles.
 Turn right at the Noni Factory/across from the painted church.
 Turn right to go up the hill on the paved road.
-Take your first SECOND RIGHT (after the cat statue) and park to your right (at the bottom of the driveway below the yellow flower pot).
+Take your first SECOND RIGHT and park to your right (at the bottom of the driveway below the yellow flower pot).
 Walk up the hill and find the Yoga Shala on the right & Lotus on the left.
 (Address is 12-1092 Kaimu-Makena Homestead Rd in Pahoa).